hong539/IOTProject/Maintain/PPT/Readme.md

-Here is my Enhancement work for our IOT project.
+THis is an older version PDF file of our team work